 • Pay attention around construction zones and any areas where you see multiple large vehicles.

 Were you or a loved one involved in a truck accident?
-As you focus on recovering from injuries, let our truck accident attorneys handle your claim.
+As you focus on recovering from injuries, let our Connecticut truck accidents lawyers handle your claim.
 To learn more about how we can help, contact us today.